Jonathan Deacon | BVM&S, CertSAS, MRCVS

 Sharon also has two terriers, two cats and two horses to keep her busy.

 Athanasia (Than) qualified with a Veterinary Science degree from the University of Sydney in 2008.
 She changed careers from chemical engineering to veterinary science and has never looked back.
 Having worked for an avian and exotics vet in Australia, she enjoys seeing many different species including birds and reptiles as well as cats and dogs.
-Than also has an interest in emergency and critical care and is pursuing a BSAVA Certificate in this field.
+Than’s main interest is in emergency and critical care and has gained a certificate in this area of veterinary medicine.
+She is part of our vital team that covers the out of hours emergency cases.

 Than, her husband James and two son’s Alex and Edward moved to Nortthumberland UK with James’ work and they are loving it here.